andrejmoltok/azrael-map/docs/Documentation.md

 This project consists of several key components:

-1. LeafletJS for rendering the interactive map.
+1. OpenLayers API for rendering the interactive map.
 2. CheerioJS for scraping real-time data from the game’s website.
 3. Cortex AI for processing and translating scraped data.
 4. MongoDB for storing data about characters and quests.